labermt/CST238SRS01/REPORT.md

 Issues: Car Crash

 Updated Notes: I found this project to be quite a step up in difficulty from the previous assignment.
 The basic design layout was not hard, but learning how to correctly output and file io in a different IDE was a challenge.
-THe biggest issue was the form and field validation as I knew what I wantd to achieve, but could not find the best example to learn from.
+The biggest issue was the form and field validation as I knew what I wanted to achieve, but could not find the best example to learn from.

 Updated Issues: Finding good examples of validation for the path I chose to proceed.
+No one else seemed to do a mix of input and spinner as I did and it felt almost impossible to understand easily how each part needed each other to interact in a proper flowing manner.